kblanco1211/project2-sprint1/README.md

 postgresql url to match the ones in main.py.
 From there you your able to run the program on your machine.
 You can also add a gitignore file where you add your .env file to it , if you wish to push this to github so your url wont be out there in public.

+### Linting
+The following errors/warnings were disabled for reasons listed below:
+- ```line-too-long```: Triggered only by lines containing comments that were describing the API calls.
+This is ignored because these it explains fuctions of the API.
+- ```import-error```: For some reason it says it has an error but the app runs on heroku and local so no errors on our end.
+- ```too-few-public-methods```: They were disbled because we cant delete itll affect our code.
+- ```redefined-builtin,```: We wanted to keep the fuction that name as well flet it was the best suited for that function.
+- ```invalid-name```: The variable names in our files are either readable or self-explanatory.
+- ```broad-except```: Felt code ran smoothly and didnt want to affect deployment.
+- ```too-many-locals```: We need alot of variables since it a big project so we disabled this.